Avdan-OS/Docsite/docs/avdanos/faq.md

 <details><summary>Tech Stack</summary>
-First, for the Wayland Compositor, which will allow us to add a lot of awesome features, we will use Rust and more specifically Smithay (a library), egui smithay_client_toolkit.
+First, for the Wayland Compositor, which will allow us to add a lot of awesome features, we will use Rust and more specifically the Smithay lib.
+Meanwhile for the UI toolkit we'll use Rust with an easy and extensible UI library named egui

 Second of all, we might use other languages, such as C++ with their respective GUI libraries (for C++ it's Qt or Raylib... there are a lot of other options).